Boemska/clarity-h54s-seed-app/README.md

 │   │   └── app.routing.ts
 │   │   └── main.ts            <- boostrap file for the angular app
 │   └── index.html
-├── angular-cli.json           <- configuration of the angular-cli
-├── tsconfig.json              <- configuration of the typescript project
 └── tslint.json                <- sample configuration file for tslint
 ```